Skip to main content

 Use Cases

-When your application reconnects after a short disconnection (under 24 hours), you can use Historical Replay to ensure no data is missed:
+When your application reconnects after a short disconnection (under 24 hours), you can use Historical Replay to ensure no data is missed. getCurrentSlot calls the Helius RPC; lastProcessedSlot is kept in memory below — persist it however suits your app (Redis, Postgres, a file, etc.).

-// Check if the slot is still within the replay window
+// Check if it's still within the replay window

 const currentSlot = await getCurrentSlot();